Contingent Convertible Bonds

 Risks & Regulations

 Trading contingent convertible bonds can seem an exciting prospect, however, it is not risk-free.
 In 2014, the European Securities and Markets Authority (ESMA) issued risk guidance when trading this type of bond.
 They quote ‘investors should fully understand and consider the risks of CoCos and factor these into their understanding of value.
-Investors should understand the probability of activating the trigger, the extent and probability of losses upon trigger conversion (from a write-down or unfavourable timed conversion) and the likelihood of the cancellation of coupons’.

-In 2015, trading contingent convertible bonds were permanently banned for UK investors by the FCA.
+In 2015, trading contingent convertible bonds were restricted for UK investors by the FCA.
 The decision was made following concerns around the complexity of investor access, plus understanding the price of CoCos.
 ‘High-risk, high-yield, CoCo are in strong demand, as ”investors are throwing caution to the wind, taking more risk to get that extra return, raising the question whether risk is correctly priced’, Financial Times 2017.

 Comparisons To Other Types Of Bonds